Dominant Thermal Resonant Mechanism for Low-Scale Leptogenesis

-Like oscillations of SM neutrinos and of sterile neutrinos, lepton doublets may also oscillate between flavours, even if they are massless before the electroweak phase transition.
-This phenomenon is a direct consequence of thermal masses and out-of-equilibrium processes when treated in a proper flavour covariant manner.
-By formulating the lepton flavour kinetic equations under the flavour-covariant non\-equilibrium quantum${}$ field theory (QFT)~\cite{Prokopec:2003pj,Prokopec:2004ic,Beneke:2010dz,BhupalDev:2014pfm,BhupalDev:2014oar}, we will demonstrate how lepton-doublet oscillations can boost the generation of lepton asymmetry in Higgs decay.
-Unlike the other two low-scale scenarios (RL and ARS), the resulting parameter space becomes more predictive because of a well-determined enhancement factor.
-Additionally, the viable parameter space can be well targeted by MATHUSLA, SHiP, current hadron collider LHC, and future lepton colliders such as CEPC~\cite{CEPCStudyGroup:2018ghi} and FCC-ee~\cite{FCC:2018evy}.
+Like oscillations of SM neutrinos and of sterile neutrinos, lepton doublets may also oscillate between flavours owing to off-diagonal flavour correlations (coherences), even if they are massless before the electroweak phase transition.
+This pheno\-menon is a direct consequence of thermal masses and out-of-equilibrium processes when treated in a proper flavour covariant manner.
+By deriving pertinent kinetic equations within a flavour-covariant non-equilibrium Quantum Field Theory~(QFT)~\cite{Prokopec:2003pj,Prokopec:2004ic,Beneke:2010dz,BhupalDev:2014pfm,BhupalDev:2014oar}, we will demonstrate how the thermal lepton-doublet oscillation source can boost the generation of lepton asymmetry in Higgs decay.
+We call this mechanism Thermal Resonant Lepto\-genesis~(TRL).
+Unlike the other two low-scale scenarios (RL and ARS), the resulting parameter space in TRL becomes more predictive because of a well-determined enhancement factor.
+Additionally, the viable parameter space can be well explored by MATHUSLA, SHiP, current hadron collider LHC, and future lepton colliders such as CEPC~\cite{CEPCStudyGroup:2018ghi} and FCC-ee~\cite{FCC:2018evy}.